Luis Muñoz Marín: President of the Senate

 In 1940, the Popular Democratic Party won a majority in the Senate of Puerto Rico, which was attributed to his campaigning in the rural areas, he first gave a speech in Dorado, Puerto Rico in the balcony of a house owned by electrician Luis Pérez Álvarez, in 1947.
 Muñoz Marín was elected as the fourth President of the Senate.

 During his term as President of the Senate, Muñoz was an advocate of the working class of Puerto Rico.
 Along with Governor Rexford Tugwell, the last non-Puerto Rican US-appointed Governor, and the republican-socialist coalition which headed the House of Representatives, Muñoz helped advance legislation for agricultural reform, economic recovery, and industrialization.
 This program became known as Operation Bootstrap.
 It was coupled with a program of agrarian reform (land redistribution) which limited the area to be held by large sugarcane interests.
 During the first four decades of the 20th century, Puerto Rico's dominant economic commodity had been sugarcane by-products.

 Operation Bootstrap encouraged investors to transfer or create manufacturing plants, offering them local and federal tax concessions, while maintaining access to American markets free of import duties.
 The program facilitated a shift to an industrial economy.
 During the 1950s, labor-intensive light industries were developed on the island, such as textiles; manufacturing later gave way to heavy industry, such as petrochemicals and oil refining, in the 1960s and 1970s.
 Taught in Spanish, jíbaros were trained to work in jobs being promoted by the government.
 Muñoz Marín backed legislation to limit the amount of land a company could own.
 His development programs brought some prosperity for an emergent middle class.
 A rural agricultural society was transformed into an industrial working class.
 Muñoz Marín also launched Operación Serenidad ("Operation Serenity"), a series of projects geared toward promoting education and appreciation of the arts.

-Civil rights groups and the Catholic Church criticized Operation Bootstrap, for what they saw as government-promoted birth control, encouragement of surgical sterilization, and fostering the migration of Puerto Ricans to the United States mainland.